holazzer/holazzer/README.md

 Male.
-Currently a grad student.
+B.Mgt.
+Information Systems. & M.Mgt.
+Management Science and Engineering.
+Waiting for a phd or unemployment.

 **I'm doing research on**: 💻Information Systems & 🎈Marketing